dotnet/docs-maui/docs/user-interface/handlers/create.md

 The `PropertyMapper` is a `Dictionary` whose key is a `string` and whose value is a generic `Action`.
 The `string` represents the property name, accessed via it's cross-platform interface, and the `Action` represents a `static` method that requires the handler interface and cross-platform control interface as arguments.
 For example, the signature of the `MapSource` method is `public static void MapSource(IVideoHandler handler, IVideo video)`.

-Each platform handler implementation will then provide implementations of the Actions, which manipulate the native view API.
-The overall effect is that when a property is set on a cross-platform control, the underlying native view will be updated as required.
+Each platform handler implementation then must provide implementations of the Actions, which manipulate the native view APIs.
+This ensures that when a property is set on a cross-platform control, the underlying native view will be updated as required.
 The advantage of this approach is that it enables native views to be decoupled from cross-platform controls, because the cross-platform control doesn't reference its handler, and the handler doesn't reference the cross-platform control.
-In addition, it allows for easy customisation because the property mapper can be modified by consumers without subclassing.
+In addition, it allows for easy customisation because the property mapper can be modified by cross-platform control consumers without subclassing.

 ## Create the command mapper

-Each handler can also provide a *command mapper*, which provide a way for cross-platform controls to send instructions to native views on each platform.
-They're similar to property mappers, but allow for additional data to be passed.
-In this context a command is an instruction, and optionally its data, that's sent to a native view. `CommandMapper` is a `Dictionary` that maps cross-platform control interface members to their associated Actions.
+Each handler can also provide a *command mapper*, which defines what actions to take when the cross-platform control sends commands to native views.
+Command mappers are similar to property mappers, but allow for additional data to be passed.
+In this context a command is an instruction, and optionally its data, that's sent to a native view.
+The `CommandMapper` type is a `Dictionary` that maps cross-platform control interface members to their associated Actions.

 `CommandMapper` is defined in .NET MAUI's generic `ViewHandler` class, and requires two generic arguments to be supplied: